Sbarro (automobile): Models

 The first Sbarro offered was a replica of the Lola T70, powered by a 5.4-litre Chevrolet V8.
 Since then, the company has produced small-series replicas of a variety of models including the BMW 328, Ford GT40, Bugatti Royale and Mercedes-Benz 540K.
-While the majority of Sbarro's designs remained one-offs, about 135 examples of the BMW 328 Replica were built.
+While the majority of Sbarro's designs remained one-offs, about 135 examples of the BMW 328 Replica were built, making it by far the most common Sbarro vehicle.
 A few other models were built in smaller runs, usually in the single digits.

 Some significant models have included the mid-engine Tiger (powered by a 6.3-liter Mercedes-Benz M100 V8), the Stash (offered as a 2+2 coupé or convertible), and the extremely wedge-shaped Challenge of the mid-1980s.
 In the name of aerodynamics, the Challenge dispensed with traditional mirrors and may have been the first car sold with a reversing camera.
 The original Challenge I, presented at the 1985 Geneva Auto Show, had a unique tubular frame and a turbocharged Mercedes-Benz 5-liter V8 engine.
 Claimed power was 380 PS and the top speed 310 km/h.
 Other special features were twin rear wheels and a biplane rear wing which angled upwards at up to 18 degrees under braking, to add downforce and stabilize the car.
 Sbarro also intended to provide each customer with a radio-controlled replica of the car.
 The 1986 Challenge 2+2 was developed from this; it (and the succeeding Challenge III) had a planned production run of ten cars and used Porsche 930 underpinnings.
 There was also a "Baby Challenge" for children, presented in 1986.
 It was powered by a 350-cc, single-cylinder Honda engine.